jessiemullins/weather-dashboard-api/README.md

 Link to deployed webpage:

 ##Usage
-To use this Portfolio webpage, click on the links to navigate to various projects.
-You can use the nav bar to scroll to each section listed.
-You can also view links to my contact info at the end of the page.
+To use this weather dashboard, visit the deployed application and search a location to prompt a result.

 ##Credits
 N/A